*A dialogue on the incompleteness of utilitarianism

 Carlos: And how is that?

 Davy: As a burning, all-consuming need.
 It is the centerpiece of a life well-lived, an act that if done correctly represents one’s greatest achievement.
-And the value of this achievement does not hinge on its impact on the wider world.
-In fact it’s a duty that conflicts with (and very often trumps) other obligations, including the obligation to maximize good in the world.
-In other words, it is a thing of value regardless of the consequences.
-My love for my kids, my commitment to them, is not conditional on outcome.
-It is not targeted toward some eventual goal that will someday allow me to measure the value of the parenting I’m doing today.
-It is valuable now, today, no matter what happens tomorrow, no matter that I could be maximizing the good some other way.
+And the value of this achievement does not hinge on its impact on the wider world, nor on the happiness it brings to the parent.
+It is a thing of value regardless of the consequences.
+My love for my kids, my commitment to them, and the ethical nature of this commitment are not conditional on outcome.
+My actions are not targeted toward some eventual goal that will someday allow me to look back and measure the value of the parenting I’m doing today.
+It is valuable now, today, no matter what happens tomorrow, no matter that I could be maximizing the good some other way, no matter whether I feel joy or exhaustion or fulfillment or frustration.
 I love them, and that is right.
 The logic of utilitarianism can only make sense of this love by reducing it to something else.
 In this way, utilitarianism robs that love of something beautiful and precious, a defining feature that matters in the real world.

 Carlos: I see what you’re trying to do.
 Utilitarianism must be ridiculous because of its myopic view on the ethics of parenting.
 Hemmed in by its own implacable logic, utilitarianism can only see value in something if it maximizes the good.
 Therefore it is a flawed system of ethics, since parenting is in fact ethical, independent of its capacity for maximizing goodness.